MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab09_Ex2_Configuring per-user multi-factor authentication.md

 ### Prerequisites

-You will need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.
+> Note: You will need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ## Exercise 2: Configure per-user multi-factor authentication